cmancrypto/KleoDelegationAnalysis/README.md

 delegatorSnapshotProcessing.py - helper file with functions for processing

-delegationsOnOtherChains.py - checks delegators on Juno against possible delegations on prospective chains (Akash configured)
+delegationsOnOtherChains.py - checks delegators on Juno against possible delegations on prospective chains

 to do: re-write scripts after proving they work to be more general